Provence, French Riviera Adventure 2026 with a finish in Paris

 Day 4: Nice

 The most famous stretch of seafront in Nice – if not France – is this vast paved promenade: Promenade des Anglais, which gets its name from the English expat patrons who paid for it in 1822.
-It runs for the whole 4km sweep of the Baie des Anges with a dedicated lane for cyclists and skaters; if you fancy joining them, you can rent skates, scooters and bikes.
+It runs for the whole 4km sweep of the Baie des Anges (Bay of Angels) with a dedicated lane for cyclists and skaters; if you fancy joining them, you can rent skates, scooters and bikes.

 Cours Salaya.